Creek (fandom): Background and canonical recognition

-Tweek Tweak and Craig Tucker's first major interaction—and only subsequent one prior to "Tweek x Craig"—was in season 3's "Tweek vs. Craig".
+Tweek Tweak and Craig Tucker are two background characters in South Park, whose first major interaction—and only one prior to "Tweek x Craig"—was in season 3's "Tweek vs. Craig".
 The episode is often cited as the catalyst for the ship.
 The pairing of Tweek and Craig, commonly referred to as "Creek", dates back to 2005, when fan-art depicting the two as a romantic couple began appearing on DeviantArt.
 "Countless" pieces of fan-art and fan-fiction depicting Tweek and Craig have been created by fans.
 Since its inception, Creek has remained one of the most celebrated ships in the South Park fandom, maintaining a level of popularity on FanFiction.net rivaled only by Style, the romantic pairing of Stan and Kyle.

 Matt Stone (pictured) portrays both Tweek Tweak and Craig Tucker in South Park.

 A reference to Craig's possible homosexuality appears in the season 19 episode "The City Part of Town", in which Mayor McDaniels introduces him as such; the episode aired prior to "Tweek x Craig", where the boys become romantically involved.
 Once the show's writers became aware of Creek's popularity, they posted to the series' official blog asking fans to submit yaoi (Note: Yaoi is a genre of Japanese fan-art, often created by women, which depicts two male characters in homosexual relationships.) artwork of Tweek and Craig to be featured in "Tweek x Craig"; roughly 1,500 pieces of art were submitted.

 In the episode, Tweek and Craig are initially hesitant to begin a relationship, overwhelmed by the enthusiastic support they receive from the town of South Park.
 Ultimately, they decide to become boyfriends in order to appease South Park's residents.
 The episode's ending did not make it clear if the two were sincere in their relationship or if they were only putting on a facade for the town.
 Subsequent episodes confirm that Tweek and Craig remain in a relationship following "Tweek x Craig".
 Creek was the first piece of fan-fiction to ever be featured on South Park.

-The game South Park: The Fractured but Whole includes both Tweek and Craig in superhero alter-egos; a side-mission of the game involves collecting yaoi portraits of the two, similar to those shown in "Tweek x Craig".
+The game South Park: The Fractured but Whole includes both Tweek and Craig in superhero alter-egos; a side quest of the game involves collecting yaoi portraits of the two, similar to those shown in "Tweek x Craig".
 The player must also help them take couples therapy with the school counselor, Mr. Mackey; and one of the boys' special moves, entitled Eros Eruption, references Eros, the Greek god of love and sex.